 Poverty and exclusion are an unfortunate fact of life.
 They take different shapes and hide behind many different faces.
-Women, men, children, young people, and families in difficulty depend on the invaluable help of the 1,500 organizations and projects supported by the 18 Centraide du Québec branches across Quebec to turn things around for the better.
-Each branch raises money in its own region, judiciously investing the proceeds to boost its impact and foster a better quality of life for its most vulnerable fellow citizens and — ultimately — our community.
+Women, men, children, young people, and families in difficulty depend on the invaluable help of some 1,500 agencies and projects supported by the Centraides of Quebec to turn things around for the better.
+Each branch raises money in its own region, judiciously investing the proceeds to boost its impact and foster a better quality of life for its most vulnerable fellow citizens and — ultimately — for our community.

 The strength of a network,